 In recent seasons she sang the roles of Manon Lescaut (Ascoli), Aida (Riga, with Antonenko), Amelia/’Un ballo in maschera in Las Palmas, Berlin), Lady Macbeth (Florence), Tosca (Rome), Santuzza (Rome), at the Berlin Staatsoper with Amelia, Turandot at Teatro Regio Turin, Abigaille in Tokyo conducted by Riccardo Muti and Cio-Cio-san in Naples conducted by Nicola Luisotti.

 In the season 2014 – 2015 she sang Abigaille in Nancy, Tosca in Rome (conductor Donato Renzetti), Amneris in Rome, Abigaille in Seattle.
 In the season 2015\2016 Lady Macbeth in St. Gallen, Cio-Cio-san in Athens and Abigaille in Rome, Lady Macbeth in Oldenburg and Abigaille in St. Gallen.
 In the season 2017\2018 she was Aida (Donato Renzetti conductor) in Guangzou, Amelia and Donna Elvira in Tianjin and in Harbin Grand Theatre, again Abigaille in St. Gallen then in Nice and Toulon.
-In October 2018 she sang Tosca in Foshan and Shangai.
-In 2019 she sings Cio-Cio-san in Muscat and a concert and Amelia for Guangzhou Opera.
-In December she sings in China; Aida, Tosca and Cio-Cio-san.
+In 2018 she sang Tosca in Foshan and Shangai and 2019 Cio-Cio-san in Muscat and a concert and Amelia for Guangzhou Opera.
+In December she toured China with Aida, Tosca and Cio-Cio-san.

 “As for the cast of singers, soprano Raffaella Angeletti depicted Butterfly with impeccable technique, balance and expressiveness, representing her as a voluntary outcast despised by her family clan and ready to die for love.
 Angeletti is now a regular in the role, being of the most acclaimed Butterfly in the last ten years.”